Cavmir Market Data · Colorado · July 2026

 Colorado's most-licensed markets

-Colorado's public data runs through city programs, and Denver's is the standard-setter: a clean open-data license file where the active flag actually means something.
+Colorado's public data runs through city programs, and Denver's is the standard-setter: a clean open-data license file where the active flag actually means something — most of Denver's licenses read as current.

 How To Read These Numbers